Strategy, Creative and Curious

-Simon Sinek describes this perfectly in his book ‘Start with Why’ which is definitely worth a read.
+Simon Sinek describes this perfectly in his book ‘Start with Why’.

 In simple terms, you must tell the story about why your company does what it does.
-Humans are irrational and emotional and will connect much more with Why you do things than how you do them.
+Humans are irrational and emotional and will connect much more with why you do things than with how you do them.

 Within that context, your customer experiences and communications must tell a relevant, consistent and authentic story.
-But also a creative and compelling story that people can connect with, remember and share!
+But they also must tell a creative and compelling story that people can connect with, remember and share.

-Digital provides opportunities to do this efficiently at scale via social, your online customer experience.
+Digital provides opportunities to do this efficiently at scale.

 The challenge is how to seize the opportunity and use it effectively.

-We regularly consider our ‘Why’ at Origin, and I know it can be tough.
+We regularly consider our ‘Why’, and I know it can be tough.
 The best way we can encapsulate the spirit of the business is: